postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 [![Choose Team](https://assets.postman.com/postman-docs/join-team-from-list.jpg)](https://assets.postman.com/postman-docs/join-team-from-list.jpg)

 You will see a list of available teams within your org.
-Select a team, answer the question set by the team admin if there is one (otherwise you can add an optional note), and click **Request to join**.
+Select a team, answer the question set by the team admin if there is one (otherwise you can add an optional note), and select **Request to join**.

 <img alt="Team Join Question" src="https://assets.postman.com/postman-docs/team-join-question-entry.jpg" width="400px"/>